tido64/rainbow/doc/programming/development/building_rainbow_for_pc.md

 ### Linux / Mac OS X

-By default, Clang will be used to compile both C and C++ code.
-Unix Makefiles is the default generator on Linux, and Xcode on Mac OS X. You can change these by prefixing environment variables.
-For instance, to use [GCC](https://gcc.gnu.org/) and [Ninja](https://martine.github.io/ninja/) in place of Clang and Makefiles:
+By default, [GCC](https://gcc.gnu.org/) and Clang will be used to compile both C and C++ code on Linux and OS X respectively.
+Unix Makefiles is the default generator on Linux, and Xcode on OS X. You can change these by prefixing environment variables.
+For instance, to use GCC and [Ninja](https://martine.github.io/ninja/) in place of Clang and Makefiles:

 ```bash
 CC=gcc CXX=g++ GENERATOR=Ninja /path/to/rainbow/tools/build.sh [option ...]